 A Theory of LBO Activity Based on Repeated Debt-Equity Conflicts

-We develop a theory of LBO activity based on two elements - the ability of PE-owned firms to borrow against their sponsors' reputation with creditors, and externalities in sponsors' reputations due to competition and club formation.
-In equilibrium, the two sources of value creation in LBOs - operational improvements and financing - are complements.
-Moreover, sponsors that never add any operational value cannot add value through financing either.
-Club deals are beneficial ex-post by allowing low-reputation bidders with high valuations to borrow reputation from high-reputation bidders with low valuations, but can nevertheless destroy value by reducing bidders' ex-ante incentives to invest in reputation.
-Unlike leverage of stand-alone firms, which is only driven by firm-specific factors, buyout leverage is driven by economy-wide and sponsor-specific factors.
-Buyout activity decreases in discount rates, while the composition of acquirers and PE firms' payoffs are non-monotonic in discount rates.
+We develop a theory of leveraged buyout (LBO) activity based on two elements: the ability of private equity-owned firms to borrow against their sponsors' reputation with creditors and externalities in sponsors' reputations due to competition and club formation.
+In equilibrium, the two sources of value creation in LBOs, operational improvements and financing, are complements.
+Moreover, sponsors that never add operational value cannot add value through financing either.
+Club deals are beneficial ex post by allowing low-reputation bidders with high valuations to borrow reputation from high-reputation bidders with low valuations, but they can destroy value by reducing bidders' investment in reputation.
+Unlike leverage of independent firms, driven only by firm-specific factors, buyout leverage is driven by economy-wide and sponsor-specific factors.

 Keywords: Private equity, leveraged buyout, LBO, reputation, club deals, externalities, capital structure, debt-equity conflicts

 JEL Classification: G23, G32, G34, D44